GoInterject/GoInterject.github.io/wGetStarted/L-Create-SpecColDefs.md

 ##  **Overview:**

 Special column definitions provide additional features to your reports.
-There are three options:
+There are three distinct options:

 1. **Adding a cell comment**
 2. **Adding a hyperlink to a web address**